StuartJO/ThalamicGradients/README.md

 ## Running WebGestalt

-To run the data through [WebGestalt](https://www.webgestalt.org/), set it up with the following parameters:
+To run the data through [WebGestalt](https://www.webgestalt.org/) (note that WebGestalt has been updated, the old version we used can be found [here](https://2019.webgestalt.org/), set it up with the following parameters:

 Organism of Interest = Homo sapiens